 - Subject has known moderate or severe persistent asthma within 2 years, or currently has uncontrolled asthma of any classification; (Note that subjects who currently have controlled intermittent asthma or controlled mild persistent asthma are allowed in the study)

 - Subject has active or prior documented autoimmune or inflammatory disorders (including inflammatory bowel disease [e.g., Crohn's disease], diverticulitis, celiac disease, irritable bowel disease, or other serious gastrointestinal chronic conditions associated with diarrhea; systemic lupus erythematosus; Wegener syndrome; myasthenia gravis; Graves' disease; rheumatoid arthritis; hypophysitis, uveitis, etc) within the past 3 years prior to the start of treatment; the following are exceptions: * Subjects with vitiligo or alopecia * Subjects with hypothyroidism (e.g., following Hashimoto's disease) stable on hormone replacement * Psoriasis not requiring systemic treatment

 - Subject has known allergies, hypersensitivity, or intolerance to monoclonal antibodies or human proteins, or their excipients

 - Subject has history of primary immunodeficiency

-- Subject is positive for human immunodeficiency virus (HIV-1) chronic or active hepatitis B, or active hepatitis A or C
+- Subject is seropositive for human immunodeficiency virus (HIV-1)

 - Subject has any one of the following: * Clinically significant abnormal electrocardiogram (ECG) finding at screening * Congestive heart failure (New York Heart Association class III or IV) * Myocardial infarction within 12 months prior to starting study treatment * Unstable or poorly controlled angina pectoris, including Prinzmetal variant angina pectoris